martintrojer/martintrojer.github.com/content/post/2012-07-17-replicating-datomicdatalog-queries-with-corelogic-take-2.md

 ;; #<HashSet [["Jane" 73], ["John" 71]]>
 ```

-In core.logic we start by defining the relationships between our 2 datasets;
+In core.logic we start by defining the relationships between our 2 datasets:

 ```clojure
 (defrel last-first-email p1 p2 p3)
 (defrel email-height p1 p2)
 ```

 This mirrors the layout of the data above.
-The actual datapoints are defined as facts, and once we have those we can do a core.logic run* using goals with the same name as our defrels;
+The actual datapoints are defined as facts, and once we have those we can do a core.logic run* using goals with the same name as our defrels:

 ```clojure
 (fact last-first-email "Doe" "John" "jdoe@example.com")